ANNOUNCEMENT: THE FOOD SCRAP DROP-OFF SITE WILL BE CLOSED ON SUNDAY DECEMBER 25, 2022 AND ON SUNDAY JANUARY 1, 2023

 In the event of inclement weather, we will post open/closed information at the top of this page and also on the Kew Gardens CSA Fb page, Twitter and Instagram.
 Or call 718 971 3001.

 Please pick up the informative materials on the QBG table and sign up for the monthly newsletter.
 The QBG website has useful info and why not become a member of Queens Botanical Garden?
 Join.
 We also like their Instagram page: qbgcompost

 Frequently Asked Questions:

 Answer: We discourage that practice because while it is a good move, the compost bags will break down more slowly than the food scraps and so are not appropriate for this project.
-But thx anyway and we encourage the use of those bags.
+But thx anyway and we encourage the use of those bags for storage.